 Prof. Dr. Laura Marie Edinger-Schons

 Fakultät für Wirtschafts- und Sozialwissenschaften Fachbereich Sozialökonomie Professur für BWL, insb.
 Nachhaltiges Wirtschaften Rentzelstraße 7 Raum 102 20146 Hamburg

 Tel.: +49 40 42838-3074

 laura.marie.edinger-schons@uni-hamburg.de

-Guidelines Bachelor Theses Professorship for Sustainable Business
+Guidelines Bachelor Theses Chair of Sustainable Business

 Dear student.

-we are delighted that you are interested in completing your bachelor thesis at the Professor-ship for Sustainable Business!
-To make matters clearer, this guideline sums up some basic information on the process and regulations for a bachelor thesis at our Professorship.
+we are delighted that you are interested in completing your bachelor thesis at the Chair of Sustainable Business!
+To make matters clearer, this guideline sums up some basic information on the process and regulations for a bachelor thesis at our Chair.
 If any aspects remain unclear or if you would like to discuss further details, feel free to contact us.
 We are looking forward to hearing from you!